tngo0508/tngo0508.github.io/_posts/2024-2-12-csharp-EF-notes.md

 So, in this code, `AsNoTracking` is used when retrieving a `Villa` entity to indicate that the framework doesn't need to track changes for this particular query, which is beneficial for read-only operations.

+## Review DTOs in ASP.NET

+`DTO` stands for `Data Transfer Object`.
+In `ASP.NET`, a `DTO` is an object that carries data between processes, typically between the data access layer and the presentation layer.
+It's a simple container for data without any business logic.

+**Why do we need it?**

+1. **Reduced Data Transfer Overhead:**

+    - DTOs allow you to transfer only the necessary data between layers, minimizing the amount of data sent over the network.

+2. **Encapsulation:**

+    - DTOs encapsulate the data required by the presentation layer, abstracting away the complexity of the underlying data structures.

+3. **Flexibility and Versioning:**

+    - DTOs provide flexibility in evolving the data structures independently in different layers, supporting changes without affecting other parts of the application.

+4. **Security:**

+    - DTOs help in controlling and exposing only specific data to the presentation layer, enhancing security by limiting access to sensitive information.

+In summary, DTOs simplify data exchange between different parts of an ASP.NET application, promoting efficient communication, encapsulation, and adaptability to changes in data structures.